configwise/configwise-sdk-ios/README.md

 # ConfigWiseSDK (iOS)

-This repository contains iOS project of examples code to explain how to use ConfigWiseSDK.
+This repository contains iOS project (code examples) to explain how to use ConfigWiseSDK.
 See more info about ConfigWise service, here: [https://www.configwise.io](https://www.configwise.io)

 ConfigWiseSDK (iOS) is distributed through Cocoapods.